2023XuZhang9/RITH_score/README.md

 # RITH_score

-📘 Radiomics-based RITH Score Analysis Pipeline
-This repository provides a pipeline for calculating the Radiomics Intratumoral Heterogeneity (RITH) score.
+📘 This repository provides a pipeline for calculating the Radiomic Intratumoral Heterogeneity (RITH) score.